ThinhNgVhust/My-AWS-developer-notes/3 Test/cuoi_khoai.md

 - When you attempt to do this, **the last step fails with an authorization issue.
 What is the most likely issue?**
     - **The IAM permissions are wrong for the CodeBuild service**: Accessis controlled through IAM

 -----------------------------------------------------------------------------------------------------------------------
+31.
+- An IT company uses AWS CloudFormation templates to provision their AWS infrastructure for Amazon EC2, Amazon VPC, and Amazon S3 resources.
+Using cross-stack referencing, a developer creates a stack called NetworkStack which will export the subnetId that can be used when creating EC2 instances in another stack.

+- To use the exported value in another stack, which of the following functions must be used?

+    - **!ImportValue**

 -----------------------------------------------------------------------------------------------------------------------
+32.
+- A developer at a university is encrypting a large XML payload transferred over the network using AWS KMS and wants to test the application before going to production.

+- What is the maximum data size supported by AWS KMS?
+    - **4 KB**

 -----------------------------------------------------------------------------------------------------------------------
+33.
+- The development team at an IT company has configured an Application Load Balancer (ALB) with a Lambda function A as the target but the Lambda function A is not able to process any request from the ALB.
+Upon investigation, the team finds that there is another Lambda function B in the AWS account that is exceeding the concurrency limits.

+- How can the development team address this issue?
+    -**Set up reserved concurrency for the Lambda function B so that it throttles if it goes above a certain concurrency limit**
 -----------------------------------------------------------------------------------------------------------------------
+34.
+- Your company **leverages Amazon CloudFront** to provide content via the internet to customers with low latency.
+Aside from latency, security is another concern and you are looking for help in enforcing end-to-end connections using HTTPS so that content is protected.

+- Which of the following options is available for HTTPS in AWS CloudFront?
+    - **Between clients and CloudFront as well as between CloudFront and backend**

 -----------------------------------------------------------------------------------------------------------------------
+35.
+- You are planning to build a fleet of EBS-optimized EC2 instances to handle the load of your new application.
+Due to security compliance, your organization wants any secret strings used in the application to be encrypted to prevent exposing values as clear text.

+- The solution requires that decryption events be audited and API calls to be simple.
+How can this be achieved? (select two)
+    - **Store the secret as SecureString in SSM Parameter Store**
+    - **Audit using CloudTrail**
+     - **~~Encrypt first with KMS then store in SSM Parameter store~~** - This could work but will require two API calls to get the decrypted value instead of one.
+So this is not the right option.

+    - **~~Store the secret as PlainText in SSM Parameter Store~~** - Plaintext parameters are not secure and shouldn't be used to store secrets.

+    - **~~Audit using SSM Audit Trail~~** - This is a made-up option and has been added as a distractor.
 -----------------------------------------------------------------------------------------------------------------------
 -----------------------------------------------------------------------------------------------------------------------
 -----------------------------------------------------------------------------------------------------------------------